 - The John S. Van E. Kohn, Class of 1928 Fund for American literature

-- The Mary L. Hurt Richmond Fund
+- The Mary L. Hurt Richmond Fund for acquisitions such as Alfred Clark Chapin would have approved

 - The Herman Rosse Collection Fund in support of the artist’s archive